 Lifesong for Orphans

-- Lifesong for Orphans encourages Christian couples to adopt a child by relieving some of the financial burden of international and domestic adoption.
+Lifesong for Orphans encourages Christian couples to adopt a child by relieving some of the financial burden of international and domestic adoption.
 They provide Adoption Matching Grants from $1k-$4k per child, and also offer Interest-Free Loans up to $10,000.
-You can visit their website at www.lifesongfororphans.org, or email at email@example.com, or phone 309.747.3556
+Contact them at email@example.com, or call 309.747.3556.

 Oxford Adoption Foundation

-- Helps families adopt internationally by providing low interest loans to assist with the expenses associated with the international adoption process. oxfordadoption.com
+Helps families adopt internationally by providing low interest loans to assist with the expenses associated with the international adoption process.

 Pathways for Little Feet